vkielb/mental-health-in-tech/README.md

 ## Hypothesis Tests

-To reach more conclusive results, we ran several hypothesis tests, comparing proportions of individuals impacted by mental health disorders across different cohorts.
+To reach more conclusive results, our group ran several hypothesis tests to which we compared proportions of individuals impacted by mental health disorders across different cohorts.
 We ran these tests via randomized permutations of mental health status for each cohort over many simulations to deduce the p-value, assuming each cohort was sampled from the same background population.
 The p-value was thus calculated by dividing the occurrence of proportions measured as extreme or more extreme than they appeared from this randomized sampling procedure over the number total proportions simulated.

 ### Tech Workplace